 How to Access and Download Whatsapp Folder Contents

 WhatsApp is a constant routine that everyone forges.
-From waking up to going bed – WhatsApp seemingly stays in every walk of one’s life.
-And, what's more interesting about Whatsapp is the media (say the videos, images etc.) shared amongst folks and family.
+From waking up to going to bed – WhatsApp seemingly stays in every walk of one’s life.
+And, what's more, interesting about Whatsapp is the media (say the videos, images, etc.) shared amongst folks and family.

 Part 1: Where to find the WhatsApp folder

 Let us now discover where you can find the WhatsApp folder on different platforms.
 Check out the following section.

 When you have an Android device, you need to follow the below-mentioned path to access your shared WhatsApp files.

 - Firstly, get to your ‘File Manager’ or ‘File Browser’ according to your device.